 Love the Good When You Have It

-Every time I get a stomach ache, I think, “I am never going to take for granted the days my body feels healthy again.”
-Actually, I think about this with all the pain I’ve experienced, especially the really big, painful experiences, like when I crashed mountain biking a couple years ago or when my body broke out in hives for two weeks after a bad reaction to laundry detergent.
+Every time I get sick, I think, “I am never going to take for granted the days my body feels healthy again.”
+Actually, I think about this with all the pain I’ve experienced, especially the really big, painful experiences.
+Like when I crashed mountain biking a couple years ago and ended up in the ER.
+Or when my body broke out in hives for two weeks after a bad reaction to laundry detergent.

 “I just want my body back,” I remember thinking during both of these instances.
 “I’ll never take my body for granted again.
 I promise.”